gsoft-inc/wl-web-configs/packages/swc-configs/README.md

 ## License

-Copyright © 2023, GSoft inc. This code is licensed under the Apache License, Version 2.0.
-You may obtain a copy of this license at https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE.
+Copyright © 2023, Workleap.
+This code is licensed under the Apache License, Version 2.0.
+You may obtain a copy of this license at https://github.com/gsoft-inc/workleap-license/blob/master/LICENSE.